beyondthesoftware/website/content/momentum-lab.md

 ### About Momentum Lab

-Momentum Lab is powered by Aspire consultants **Darrin Braun** ([LinkedIn](https://www.linkedin.com/in/darrinbraun/)) and **Paula Suda** ([LinkedIn](https://www.linkedin.com/in/paula-suda/)) - people who’ve seen every size of company wrestle with the same problems, from $1M startups to $100M powerhouses.
+Momentum Lab is powered by Aspire consultants **([Darrin Braun](https://www.linkedin.com/in/darrinbraun/))** and **([Paula Suda](https://www.linkedin.com/in/paula-suda/))** - people who’ve seen every size of company wrestle with the same problems, from $1M startups to $100M powerhouses.

 We’re done keeping the good stuff locked away in 1:1 consulting.
-Momentum Lab scales what works—the shortcuts, the clarity, the real progress.

-Aspire is powerful—but it’s a beast.
+Aspire is powerful, but it’s a beast.
 You don’t have to tackle it solo.
 We believe in the social side of getting things done, where momentum builds faster and wins stick longer.